jayflo/vim-skip/README.markdown

     * beginning of the line + (length of second half of line), when the cursor lies in the first half of the line.

+Note that skipping backward (``S``) in the first half of the line is *not* considered skipping away from the center (likewise for ``s`` in the second half of the line).
+In fact, you are skipping toward the center when you consider the end and beginning of the line to be connected.
+These skips are best understood using the circle analogy above still noting that
-Both skips are best understood using the circle analogy above still noting that ``s`` skips counter-clockwise, ``S`` clockwise and that skips move half the arc length between the current position and the south pole (which is the center of the line).
+``s`` skips counter-clockwise, ``S`` clockwise and that skips move half the arc length between the current position and the south pole (which is the center of the line).